Skip to main content

 • Identify a room in your house or workplace that can be used as a shelter following a disaster.
 Water, food, and clean air are vital when sheltering in place.

 • Have a basic emergency supply kit available at all times.
-Include items for individual needs such as medications and infant formula.
+Include items for individual needs, such as medications and infant formula.

 • Have a pair of closed-toed shoes within reach of your bed to use if you must walk over debris and broken glass following a major earthquake.

-Some countries provide comprehensive advice on how to prepare for an earthquake, including how to prepare basic emergency kits and emergency plans, for example:
+Some countries provide advice on how to prepare for an earthquake, including how to prepare basic emergency kits and emergency plans, for example:

 • Canada: Get prepared